rubrikinc/welcome-to-rubrik-build/community/README.md

 ## Issues

-If you think you found a bug or would like to request an enhancement, please [file an issue].
+If you think you found a bug or would like to request an enhancement, please [file an issue](https://github.com/rubrikinc/welcome-to-rubrik-build/issues).

 ## Office Hours